Careless Driving in Ontario: Points, Fines & FAQs

 Demerit Points

 Whether you receive a ticket with or without a fine, you’ll receive six demerit points for careless driving.
-Six is the highest number of demerits you can receive for a traffic conviction.
-Fully licenced drivers can receive up to 15 demerit points before getting their licences suspended.
+Six is one of the highest numbers of demerit points assigned for a traffic conviction in Ontario.
+Fully licensed drivers can receive up to 15 demerit points before getting their licences suspended.

 If you incur over nine demerit points, you may have your licence temporarily revoked and must attend a mandatory meeting.
 Drivers must also pay for the session, which costs $50.